The Theory of Strategic Evolution: Games with Endogenous Players and the Seven Laws of Strategic Replicators: Introduction

 The table reveals a systematic pattern.
 Frameworks originating in economics (game theory, mechanism design, MFG) provide utility-based optimisation but lack replication.
 Frameworks originating in biology (EGT, adaptive dynamics) provide replication and selection but treat fitness as environmentally determined rather than strategically chosen.
 Computational frameworks (MARL, open-ended learning) study emergent dynamics but use fitness-based selection rather than utility optimisation.
 AI safety approaches inherit the single-agent focus of their parent frameworks.

 Strategic replicators require all four elements: utility-guided behaviour, capacity for replication, selection pressure across populations, and endogenous evolution of governance rules.
-The key insight distinguishing TSE is that replication is itself a \emph{strategic choice} subject to optimisation---not a fitness-determined outcome of environmental selection, not an exogenous process imposed by system architects, but an action in the agent's action space that affects its utility function through offspring outcomes.
+The key insight distinguishing TSE is that replication is itself a \emph{strategic choice} subject to optimisation.
 This fundamentally changes the analysis: agents must reason about population consequences of their actions, face explicit trade-offs between current consumption and reproduction, and can develop coalitional strategies around replication decisions.
 No existing framework provides these features.